First-Generation Family Toolkit

 Help your student identify what they want to achieve by the time they graduate.

-Encourage your student to review available services to support their academic success at Western by visiting the Tutoring Center, the Academic Advising CenterStudent Outreach Services, and their instructor’s office hours well before midterms—even if things are going well.
+Encourage your student to review available services to support their academic success at Western by visiting the Tutoring Center, The Academic Advising & Student Achievement Center, and their instructor’s office hours well before midterms — even if things are going well.
 For a full list of Campus Resources, visit the Viking Resource Hub.

 Suggestions?

 What else would be helpful to see on this page?
 Share with us below.
-Your suggestions are anonymous unless you choose to leave your name and contact information as part of your response.

 Required fields are marked with an asterisk (*).